 The consolidated fund is established to support counties and tribes in meeting their duties under this chapter.
 Counties and tribes must use funds from the consolidated fund to develop programs and services that are designed to improve participant outcomes as measured in section 256J.751, subdivision 2.
-Counties may use the funds for any allowable expenditures under subdivision 2, including case management.
-Tribes may use the funds for any allowable expenditures under subdivision 2, including case management, except those in subdivision 2, paragraph (a), clauses (1) and (6).
+Counties and tribes that administer MFIP eligibility may use the funds for any allowable expenditures under subdivision 2, including case management.
+Tribes that do not administer MFIP eligibility may use the funds for any allowable expenditures under subdivision 2, including case management, except those in subdivision 2, paragraph (a), clauses (1) and (6).
+All payments made through the MFIP consolidated fund to support a caregiver's pursuit of greater economic stability does not count when determining a family's available income.

 (a) The commissioner must restrict expenditures under the consolidated fund to benefits and services allowed under title IV-A of the federal Social Security Act.
 Allowable expenditures under the consolidated fund may include, but are not limited to: